 - Yard and estate sales: Generally, individuals hosting yard or estate sales are trying to liquidate as many items as possible in a short time frame.
 These individuals may be willing to allow you to purchase many items for a large discount.

 In addition to these options, you can also source inventory through donations.
 This option is best suited to nonprofit thrift stores, as in-kind donations (also known as non-monetary donations) to nonprofits are tax-deductible, making donation drop-offs a more attractive option for those looking to get rid of items.
-However, if you’re a for-profit business, you can incentivize them by offering a $5 or $10 coupon for every acceptable bag of items.
+Just know you'll need to issue IRS-compliant donation receipts for these contributions.

 In particular, look for software with the following features: